tekknolagi/isdt/lecture-notes/3-bld.md

 ```

 We can compile the `main.o` object by running `gcc` with the `-c` flag, as you
-have seen before.
+have seen before:

-(Note that I am using `-Os`, which indicates to GCC that it should try and
+> (Note that I am using `-Os`, which indicates to GCC that it should try and
-produce shorter code.
+> produce shorter code.
 It's not required; it's just for presentation.
-Also note
+Also
-that I am using `-M intel` so that the syntax matches up with the assembly
+> note that I am using `-M intel` so that the syntax matches up with the
-listing above.
-This is also not required, and if you omit it, `objdump` may
+> assembly listing above.
+This is also not required, and if you omit it,
-give you assembly formatted with AT&amp;T syntax.
-The actual code on disk is
+> `objdump` may give you assembly formatted with AT&amp;T syntax.
+The actual
-the same regardless of presentation syntax.)
+> code on disk is the same regardless of presentation syntax.)

 ```console?prompt=$
 $ gcc -Os -c main.c